Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 I had to cycle late at night.
 For safety reasons I stopped stopping to take photos or use the camera as it got darker.
 There were lots of beautiful sights that I didn't capture — especially the windmills with the sunset as its background.

+> I noticed something interesting in a town 30km from Luckau: There was a table with fruits in front of a house (no one was watching it).
+I saw a couple taking some of the fruits and leaving what appeared to be money.
+Maybe someone can tell me more about this?

 Day 1 in photos:

 ![Day-1-0](assets/day1_0.jpg)